BetterMontreal/BetterMontreal.github.io/about.md

 published: true
 ---

-BetterMTL is for Montrealers to self-organize bottoms-up and speak with one voice.
+BetterMTL is for a city to self-organize bottom-up and speak with one voice.

 It is a free open source project which allows you to create events, showing times and information for anybody that wants to attend, add information, publish, or help out.

-# Who we ares
+# Who we are

 We are a group of community organizers of large and small mostly tech events in Montreal.